Top Tips for Foraging with ChildrenJuly 21, 2021 • Get Outdoors

-Foraging with children is so fun and it is a great way to teach them about the natural world.
+Foraging with the family is super fun and it is a great way to teach young explorers about the natural world.
 One of the best things to do in the summer is go foraging for things that you can cook or bake with.
-We love showing the children the concept that they can collect parts of their own dinner, and then make something from what they have picked.
+We love showing children the concept that they can collect things and then make something from what they have picked – we think it tastes extra tasty that way too!

 1) Get educated

 There are thousands of online guides that will give you descriptions and diagrams of what is safe and what isn’t safe to forage for.
 If you don’t want to grab printouts and you plan on making foraging a more frequent thing, grab a book or a guide on the topic.
-There are hundreds out there and they are often pocket size to take with you out and about.
+There are hundreds out there and they are often pocket sized so you can take them out and about with you.
 We recommend foraging for plants and fruit you are already familiar with such as blackberries, apples, elderflower or nettles.

 2) Plan the route

 3) Safety first

 Make it clear that there is one big rule in foraging: never pick anything without a grown up.
 Keep hold of your foraging guide and if you or your explorers find something, even something as obvious as blackberries, don’t touch them until you have checked the guide and made sure that it is the right thing.
 Safety is first!
 Remember to leave some fruit behind to ensure an abundant crop again next year and also leave some for the animals and birds.

 4) Make it fun

-Foraging is a great idea for a family day out and cooking a meal with the fruits of your labour is so satisfying.
 Make your foraging adventure even more exciting by setting challenges for your children, for example who will be the first to find some blackberries or dandelions.
 When you get home, try baking from the seasonal fruit you have found to make something yummy for the whole family to enjoy.
 Here’s our tasty recipe for blackberry and apple pie you may like to try.

 5) Bring the right kit